International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_1_Roles_in_the_IDS.md

 To allow other participants in the IDS to retrieve available services, Service Intermediaries may also assume the role of the **Service Broker**.
-The Service Broker provides metadata on present services in the IDS analogously to the Data Broker.
+The Service Broker provides metadata on present services in the IDS analogously to the Metadata Broker.

 ##### APP STORE #####